Research

-Social mixing patterns drive respiratory pathogen transmission leading to heterogeneous exposure risks across different socio-demographic groups.
-Our objective is to understand why, where, when, how often, and with whom individuals interact to better characterize transmission pathways.
+Social behavior drives pathogen transmission, leading to heterogeneous exposure risks across different socio-demographic groups.
+Our objective is to understand the social behavior of individuals and its determinants to better characterize transmission pathways.

 The relative abundance and behavior of mosquito vector species are main determinants of human risks for mosquito-borne diseases.
 Our objective is to investigate the drivers of seasonal and diel trends in mosquito population dynamics and behavior across space and time to identify the underlying mechanisms.
 Through a mechanistic understanding of these processes, we carry out model-based evaluations to inform mosquito-control and public health authorities.